Picovoice/porcupine/README.md

 print(pvporcupine.KEYWORDS)
 ```

-If you wish to use a non-default keyword file you need to identify its path as below
+If you wish to use a non-default keyword file you need to identify its path:

 ```python
 import pvporcupine